gilles-didier/DateFBD/README.md

 --------------------------

 NAME
-	cext - Computation of the divergence time distributions associated to a given set of nodes from a single tree, the fossil ages, and the diversification rates and draw a tree figure
+	cext - Computation of the probability that a set of extinct taxa goes extinct before another one from a set of trees and the fossil stratigraphic intervals
 SYNOPSIS
-	cext [OPTIONS] <input Tree File> <input Fossil File> [output File]
+	cext [OPTIONS] <set of taxa 1> <set of taxa 2> <input Tree File> <input Fossil File>

 DESCRIPTION
-	Compute the divergence time distributions associated to a given set of nodes from the tree of <input Tree File>, the fossil ages of <input Fossil File>, and the diversification rates and draw a tree figure
+	Compute the probability that the set <set of taxa 1> goes extinct before <set of taxa 2> from the trees of <input Tree File>, the fossil ages of <input Fossil File> and draw a tree figure

 	Options are
 	-z <input Tree File>